Azure/ResourceModules/docs/wiki/Known issues.md

 The Domain Services module pipeline is expected to fail in our development/validation environment for a few reasons:

--  The leveraged service principal doesn't have the required permissions to actually deploy the service in the used tenant
+-  The leveraged service principal doesn't have the required permissions to actually deploy the service in the used tenant.
--  The referenced (optional) `pfxCertificate` (and password) are not actually existing in the specified Key Vault - unless uploaded manually
+-  The referenced (optional) `pfxCertificate` and password don't actually exist in the specified Key Vault - unless uploaded manually.

-Therefore, the module was successfully tested manually in a dedicated environment.
+Therefore, the module was manually tested in a dedicated environment.

-If you're interested what the general prerequisites are, please refer to the [official docs](https://docs.microsoft.com/en-us/azure/active-directory-domain-services/tutorial-create-instance#prerequisites).
+For the general prerequisites, please refer to the [official docs](https://docs.microsoft.com/en-us/azure/active-directory-domain-services/tutorial-create-instance#prerequisites).

 ## Microsoft.KubernetesConfiguration/extensions